Crossgate Community Partnership

 Living out in Crossgate?
 Download the Council's Student Life App for information on rubbish and recycling (including bin collection dates for your street), accommodation, events in Durham, personal safety, health, wellbeing and lots more!

 We no longer start our meetings with a PACT (Police and Communities Together) session; there are regular PACT meetings covering the whole of the Durham City area.
-The next meeting is on Wednesday 7th March at 6.00 pm in Elvet Riverside I (opposite the Police Station); there will be a PACT meeting for Neville's Cross on Thursday 8th March at 6.oo pm in Ustinov College Café; and there is a full list of PACT meetings on the Police website.
+The next PACT meeting for Neville's Cross is on Thursday 19th April at 6.00 pm in Ustinov College Café; and there is a full list of PACT meetings on the Police website.

 PCSO Rebecca Carey, University Liaison Officer, has confirmed that any complaints of antisocial behavious by students should be referred to the police, and that excessive noise after 23.00 is unacceptable and should be logged (dial 101, and take note of incident number).
 The University no longer takes responsibility for the behaviour of students living outside colleges.
 Or e-mail Rebecca: ( ).
 Calling the police enables them to log incidents, so that there is a public record.